-In 2012, the total number of specimen shells collected was 16,148 distributed over a wide range of species.
+In 2013, the total number of specimen shells collected was 8,896 distributed over a wide range of species.
 This is based on 100% of submitted catch returns.
-In the past 5 years, more than 494 separate species of molluscs have been collected, with an average of more than 200 species per year - the majority in low numbers.
+In the past 5 years, more than 487 separate species of molluscs have been collected, with an average of more than 200 species per year - the majority in low numbers.

 There is some focus of effort on mollusc families most popular with shell collectors, such as cowries, cones, murexes and volutes.
-For example, Cypraea venusta, C. marginata and C. friendii (including identified sub-species) make up approximately 18% of those collected in 2008, 31% of those collected in 2009, 16% of those collected in both 2010 and 2011 and 14% in 2012.
+For example, Cypraea venusta, C. marginata and C. friendii (including identified sub-species) make up approximately 18% of those collected in 2008, 31% of those collected in 2009, 16% of those collected in both 2010 and 2011, 14% in 2012 and 19% in 2013.
 Cypraeidae or cowries are noted for their localised variations in both shape and colour, making them attractive to collectors.